-COAR ě°˝€“ Greater visibility and application of research through global networks of Open Access repositories
+COAR ě°˝€“ Greater visibility and application of research through global networks of Open Access repositories.

 UNC-Libraries/Carolina-Digital-Repository - GitHub.
 Welcome to Viewshare.
 COAR – Greater visibility and application of research through global networks of Open Access repositories.
 Using OAI-ORE to Transform Digital Repositories into Interoperable Storage and Services Applications.
 By David Tarrant, Ben O’Steen, Tim Brody, Steve Hitchcock, Neil Jefferies and Leslie Carr Introduction One of the main decisions to be made when starting a digital repository is which software to use.

 These activities require planning and, in most cases, begin with a need to know the technical format of the target content.
 In this case, the target is the content deposited in institutional repositories (IRs).
 The Preserv project set out to investigate the use of The National Archives' (TNA) PRONOM-DROID service (PRONOM is the online registry of technical information; DROID is the downloadable file format identification tool) for file format identification on two pilot IRs using EPrints software, and instead produced format profiles (Preserv profiles) of over 200 repositories presented via the Registry of Open Access Repositories (ROAR).

 In order to facilitate this, the partnership uses a storage architecture with a rich set of features designed for fault tolerance and long-term data retention.
 Central to the storage architecture is the use of two synchronized instances of storage with wide geographic separation (located in data centers in Ann Arbor, MI and Indianapolis, IN) and an encrypted tape backup with 6 months of previous-version retention (located in a third data center several miles from the Ann Arbor storage instance).
 All data centers meet the requirements for Uptime Institute Tier II classification.

 The NSF poured well over $100 million into the project.
 Just over a decade later, the science digital library is on death row.
 It is set to be stripped of all funds in 2012, “based in part on recent evaluation findings that point to the challenges of sustaining such a program in the face of changing technology and the ways educators now find and use classroom materials,” according to a foundation directorate issued in February.
 That is the meta-concern at the center of “Funding for Sustainability,” a new study by the nonprofit research group Ithaka S+R.